 Such sleep deprivation also can have a significant effect on many different areas of life including physical health, weight, and mental health.
 For example, it has often been linked to depression and memory loss.

 Research has also shown that those who suffer from sleep apnea may be up to 12 times more likely to be in a car accident because of the fatigue, which is why it’s compulsory to inform the DVLA if you suffer from this condition.

 What happens with untreated sleep apnea?

 Although the idea of stopping breathing in your sleep can sound terrifying, our bodies are designed to wake us up so that we take another breath.
 However, OSA has been linked to many other serious conditions.
-If left untreated, the effects of sleep apnea, and consequently sleep deprivation, could lead to high blood pressure, an irregular heartbeat, diabetes and even a stroke or heart attack.
+If left untreated, the effects of sleep apnea, and consequently sleep deprivation, could lead to high blood pressure, an irregular heartbeat and even a stroke or heart attack.
+In fact, an April 2019 study from the University of Iowa found a link between sleep apnea and multiple myeloma, a type of deadly blood cancer.
 To sum up, untreated severe sleep apnea can eventually kill you and it increases the risk of heart disease or death by two thirds according to sleep studies.
 However, there are a few treatment options to give you peace of mind.

 How can I stop sleep apnea?

 If you suspect that you may be suffering from OSA then your GP can refer you for a simple sleep study.
 This will involve going to sleep at home while wearing a finger probe which can monitor the sleep apnea episodes you have per hour.
 If you have 5-15 episodes in an hour, you’re considered to have mild sleep apnea.
 15-30 episode per hour would be classes as moderate and over 30 events per hour is severe sleep apnea, which needs immediate treatment.